taniachen/cse15l-lab-reports/lab-report-5-week-10.md

 }
 ```

 This code ups the number of open parantheses everytime it finds one and decrements this number every time it finds a closed parantheses, ensuring that there is a closed parantheses for every open parantheses.
 If there is not, the method returns -1, indicating that it does not have a closed parantheses that ends the link.
+If there is, then it returns the location of the final closed parantheses.
+Then, everything in between the correct open parantheses and the correct closed parantheses is included as part of the link.